 - installing wind turbines whose output will be used to decarbonise an oil or gas installation; and

 - installing wind turbines connected to the grid through a corporate PPA (or even making life extension investments on existing wind turbines) which might then be with the scope of the Electricity Generator Levy.

-The existence of different tax regimes across the two investments, and in particular the existence of a capital allowance on the second project but not the first will tend to influence the investor’s decision.
-If up to 80% of the second investment could be offset against tax liabilities, its returns are likely to be materially higher.
+The existence of different tax regimes across the two investments, and in particular the existence of a capital allowance on the first project will tend to influence the investor’s decision.
+If up to 80% of the first investment could be offset against tax liabilities, its returns are likely to be materially higher.
 In other words, oil and gas investments may be favoured based on the capital allowance regime rather than based on the merits of the investment alone.